-Ultimately the conclusion of this review is “buyer beware“.
-You still can’t buy the Limits power meter from Limits themselves, but they have delivered on the Indiegogo orders.
-Part of that is reflected in the fact those original orders are now beginning to filter through to eBay.
+Ultimately the conclusion of this review is “buyer beware”.
+You still can’t buy the Limits power meter from Limits themselves, but they did deliver on the Indiegogo orders.
+Those original orders are now beginning to filter through the eBay.

 This is the time of year that cyclists tend to be on the lookout for good deals with power meters.
-In my tests, the Limits power meter has been shown to track reasonably well when you are not getting drop outs from the unit, but from the point of view of racing in Zwift, the drop outs pretty much make the Limits Power meter currently unusable.
+In my tests, the Limits power meter has been shown to track reasonably well when you are not getting drop outs from the unit, but from the point of view of racing in Zwift, the drop outs pretty much make the unit unusable.

 Remember, just because a product has a low price, doesn’t mean it’s a good deal!
-In its current incarnation, I’m going to give the Limits Powermeter 2/5 – I really hope that they can address these issue when they start shipping a final release version, but for the moment, you are better staying clear of the eBay units!
+In its current incarnation, I’m going to give the Limits Powermeter 2/5.